HOW I INVENTED TAPISSARY'S SCRIPT

-We had a book on ancient Egypt.
+I remember an illustrated book we had on ancient Egypt.
 The hieroglyphs on the pages were a treasury of inspiration.
 Like Ali Baba in the cave, I stole into the book, dipping my hands into the linguistic repository.
 Zigzags, curves, and the silhouettes of gods...
 I copied some of them onto mini scrolls for my cities.
 I also invented other scripts, simple codes, which brought a sense of diversity and exotic flavor to the mini civilizations.

 The buildup to Tapissary

-My philosophy shapes the hieroglyphs, while the relationship between cause and effect tumble together in my cyclic grammar.
-Tapissary celebrates its 30th anniversary this year in 2007.
-It has accompanied me for most of my life, and has been used to record journals.
+My philosophy formed the hieroglyphs, while temporal associations shape my cyclic grammar.
+Tapissary celebrates its 32nd anniversary this year in 2009.
+It has accompanied me for most of my life, and has been used to record journals, decorate pottery, write scrolls, and present language-art exhibits.
 It is a place where I can take ideas and stretch them over, around and through the blocks of linguistic shape.
-Tapissary is a malleable substance with a soft finish, not a hard one that is unwavering and breakable.
-There’s a lot of sweat that goes into this putty.
-It’s fun to do... and it’s challenging... and that’s why I choose to invent Tapissary.
+Tapissary is a malleable substance with a soft finish ready to make changes, not a hard one that is unwavering and breakable.
+Has Tapissary ever been in a finished state before?
+Yes, several times during its existence.
+But it also undergoes major shifts in sync with my own life lessons.

 Some of the techniques I use to create my celloglyphs (hieroglyphs).